w3point0/framework20.9.0/README.md

 - Pure HTML and Components
 - No React, Angular or other heavy frame work.
 Pure HTML and custom components (next wave)
 - No Transpilers, compilers -- just plan old ECMAScript 2023
+- No setup, if you use Codespaces, just npm install

 First Things
 ```